zeromake/quasar/docs/src/pages/quasar-cli-webpack/developing-electron-apps/build-commands.md

 It opens up an Electron window with dev-tools included.
 You have HMR for the renderer process and changes to main process are also picked up (but the latter restarts the Electron window on each change).

-Check how you can tweak Webpack config Object for the Main Process and the Preload script on the [Configuring Electron](/quasar-cli-webpack/developing-electron-apps/configuring-electron) page.
+Check how you can tweak Esbuild config Object for the Main Process and the Preload script on the [Configuring Electron](/quasar-cli-webpack/developing-electron-apps/configuring-electron) page.

 ### Chrome DevTools
 While in dev mode, hit the following combination (while your app window has focus):